 What happens that day is like the lancing of a boil; we are the better for it.
 But what lingers is the knowledge that when we don’t have the fluency of language to bind us there is a limit to endurance, a limit to reason.

 Most of the time I am at ease in my portable homeland, in this bubble I move through France in.
 And yet this is not the case when dealing with children.
-I only feel a fury like what I imagine my wife felt in that car, a fury that comes from the inability to articulate, to not simply be heard, but to make oneself be understood.
+It is only then that I am able to feel a fury like what I imagine my wife felt in that car, a fury that comes from the inability to articulate, to not simply be heard, but to make oneself be understood.

 Valentine and I rent a stone house overlooking a vineyard in the South after our son Saul is born.
 It’s the summer vacation and a slew of friends and family come to visit.
 I’m struggling to find ice in the storage room where my daughter is playing with a seven-year-old, the son of Valentine’s friend.
-I address Marlow in our private franglais.
+I address Marlow.
 The boy looks at her and says “Well, your father, he understands nothing.”
 The blood rushes to my face.
-I study Marlow’s face for that terrifying look of embarrassment.
-I am standing there, stuttering, powerless to stop it.
+I study Marlow’s face for that terrifying look of embarrassment as I am standing there, stuttering, powerless to stop it.